Game Information and Timing

 - The teams listed first, have first practice and play with dark handles (red).

-- Over the round-robin, each women’s team will have three first practices and second practices, while the men have two of each.
+- Over the round-robin, each women’s team will have two first practices and two second practices, while the men have three of each.

 - Each team will have a six-minute pregame practice, followed by Last Stone Draws (LSDs)